FedeBacelar/banking-ecosystem/docs/implementation/platform/keycloak.md

 ONBOARDING_WRITE -> start onboarding applications and consume magic links
 ```

 The current role model is coarse-grained.
 The BFF enforces the customer-facing "own data" flow by deriving the `customerId` from the authenticated identity link and not accepting a customer id from the browser.

-Future hardening should add ownership checks inside business services too, so direct API access cannot use a customer token to read another customer's data.
+Business services currently authorize API capabilities by role; they do not independently derive customer ownership from a human subject.

 The imported realm intentionally keeps one operational/API admin user and one browser customer user.
 Extra users for negative authorization tests should be created temporarily when needed.